Posted on 11 Aug 2014 19:11

 Was the Gym Rescued?

 Alas, the gym was not rescued.
 The gym was hit with thousands of dollars in fines due to improper construction on the renovation and failing to procure proper building permits.
 Part of the upstairs was converted to a yoga area but it was not zoned for anything but storage.
 According to the owner, Craig Marks, the building inspector said all this but Seth Falvo, writing for CagePotato, interviewed the building inspector who said he did not recall making any such comments, and that the permits were obtained after the fact, the inspections were made, and the permits closed.
 There was a bad mold infestation, Marks says the equipment that was there was basically stolen the thrown away. was forced into bankruptcy and has relocated, struggling to get a new gym.
 Regardless of what went down, and there is no denying that much of the fault is on the owner, there was no rescue.
 Remember, though, this is Spike TV, folks.
-The full episode is below.
-I may as well provide some "infotainment" in this blog.
-Maybe you can watch more than ten minutes of it.

 This page created 11 Aug 2014 19:11